Recently I was contacted by one of my readers whose husband, as she described, acts like he hates her.

 Now, I have an important qualifier to make, just to be sure we are all on the same page.

-The vast majority of husbands do not spew hateful speech.
+The vast majority of husbands do not spew hateful words at you.
 And the few times that they do usually does not mean they hate their wives.

-How a husband speaks his mind versus the actual core thoughts and inner beliefs he possesses are not necessarily the same thing.
+How a husband speaks his mind during those periods of temporary emotional insanity versus the actual core thoughts and inner beliefs he possesses are not necessarily the same thing.

 So if you are not feeling the love from your husband in great quantities lately and if you think he seems to act like he hates you, think again.